 Anything that prevents lactose being digested properly in the intestines can cause lactose overload.
-This might be damage to the special cells that produce the enzyme in the intestine, or if the volume of low fat breastmilk passing through the intestines floods the enzyme available.
+Possibilities include (1) damage to the special cells that produce the enzyme in the intestine, (2) if the volume of low fat breast milk passing through the intestines overwhelms the available enzyme or (3) immaturity.

-If there is any damage to the intestinal lining it can affect the production of the enzyme lactase which is produced in the delicate brush borders of the intestines.
-Types of damage include inflammation (e.g. irritation from cows’ milk allergy or gluten) or bacterial or viral infection (e.g. gastroenteritis).
-Other possible causes of damage include partially digested formula, parasites, and some mothers notice a connection with live vaccines such as rotavirus (Minchin, 2015).
-If there is not enough enzyme, large amounts of lactose can pass undigested to the lower bowel.
+If there is any damage to the intestinal lining it can affect the production of the enzyme lactase which is produced in the delicate brush borders of the baby’s intestines.
+Types of damage include inflammation (e.g. irritation from cows’ milk allergy or gluten), bacterial or viral infection (e.g. gastroenteritis) or antibiotic use.
+Other possible causes of damage include partially digested formula, parasites, and some mothers notice a connection with live vaccines such as rotavirus.3 If there is not enough enzyme, large amounts of lactose can pass undigested to the lower bowel.
 Here it will be fermented by bacteria giving the familiar symptoms of gas, discomfort and lots of green watery stools.

 Damage to the brush borders may take some time to heal.
-Joy Anderson says:
+Pharmacist and breastfeeding specialist Wendy Jones says:

 Symptoms of lactose overload in babies

 Good weight gain but windy, unsettled, lots of poop